ammarGamal123/DevCreed-Practice/README.md

 ## Contributions Welcome! 🤝

 Your feedback and contributions are highly appreciated!
-If you have any suggestions, improvements, or ideas to enhance this repository, feel free to [open an issue](link-to-issues-page) or [submit a pull request](link-to-pull-request-guide).
+If you have any suggestions, improvements, or ideas to enhance this repository, feel free to Give and Feedback to me.
 Together, let's make this learning experience even more enriching for everyone involved.